jeniyat/Deepgram-Order-Assistant/Readme.md

 * **Run the app natively on your Mac** (outside Docker) using the instructions in the [Usage](#usage) section.
 * Use Docker only for UI deployments in remote or cloud environments where audio devices are properly exposed.

+## Credits and Attribution

+This project is **inspired by** and **developed following guidelines from** the [Deepgram Voice Agent Python Client repository](https://github.com/deepgram/voice-agent-python-client/).
+Special thanks to the Deepgram team for providing this reference implementation of audio playback and voice agent components, which greatly informed the design and architecture of this demo.